DeustoTech/dycon-toolbox-documentation/_posts/documentation/LinearControl/methods/0001-01-01-ConjugateGradientDescent.md

 title: ConjugateGradientDescent
 data:
    description: This method is able to update the value of the control by decreasing
                 the value of the functional.
-By calculating the gradient, $ \frac{dH}{du}$.
-Also, it is decremented in that direction, assuring the decrease by the adaptive step size.
+By calculating the congugate gradient, $ \frac{dH}{du}$.
+   little_description: This method is able to update the value of the control by decreasing
+                the value of the functional.
    autor: UmbertoB
    MandatoryInputs:
      iCP: